DavidLiSF/PyEmail/README.md

 PyEmail is a fast, powerful, and easy-to-use open-source Email tool providing a powerfully, user-friendly, and programmatically mail user agent.
 PyEmail is in a single file with no dependencies other than the [Python Standard Library](https://docs.python.org/3/library/).

 ## Features
-- The defined Email class allows users to set HTML or plain text and reuse the information;
+- The defined Email class allows users to set HTML/plain text and reuse the information;
 - The defined Server class can automatically manage the connection and send an email.

 ## Installation from sources